paldhous/ucb/2017/dataviz/md_raw/class8.md

 ### Make scatter plot from disease and democracy data

-We'll start by making and modifying a scatter plot from the disease and democracy data that we first encountered in week 1.
+We'll start by making and modifying a scatter plot from the infections disease and democracy data that we first encountered in week 1.

 #### Load required packages and the data